UPPMAX/HPC-python/docs/day1/interactive.rst

    - Understand what an interactive session is
    - Understand why one may need an interactive session
-   - Work with an interactive session (single + multiple cores)
+   - How to work with an interactive session (single + multiple cores)
    - Run an interactive-friendly Python script
    - Run an interactive-unfriendly Python script
    - How to load IDEs